-Updated for 2025 and 2026.
 If you have incentive stock options, you’ve probably heard of the alternative minimum tax (AMT).
 Essentially, the alternative minimum tax is a prepayment of taxes.
-In years when not subject to the AMT, you can receive an AMT credit.
-The credit reduces your tax liability to reflect prepaid tax.
-Here’s a summary of how exercising ISOs can trigger the alternative minimum tax, with examples.
+In years when not subject to the AMT, you can receive an AMT credit, which reduces your tax bill to reflect prepaid tax.

-Article is for informational purposes only and should not be misinterpreted as personalized advice of any kind or a recommendation for any specific financial or tax strategy.
+This article is for informational purposes only and should not be misinterpreted as personalized advice of any kind or a recommendation for any specific financial or tax strategy.
 This is a general communication should not be used as the basis for making any type of tax, financial, legal, or investment decision.
+Darrow Wealth Management specializes in equity compensation, including strategic tax planning for stock options, but our work is designed to complement—not replace—the services of a tax preparer.
+We do not provide tax advice.

-How exercising incentive stock options can trigger the alternative minimum tax
+How exercising ISOs can trigger the alternative minimum tax

 One major drawback to incentive stock options is the potential to trigger the alternative minimum tax.
 The AMT is a parallel tax calculation which disallows certain tax deductions and non-taxable items under the regular system.
 AMT calculation allows just one exemption amount and it phases out with income.
 Taxpayers pay whichever number is higher: their tax due under AMT or the regular system.